marijnh/Eloquent-JavaScript/10_modules.md

 So if we wanted to use that package, we'd have to make sure that our graph was stored in the format it expects.
-All edges get the same weight, since our simplified model treats each road as having the same cost (one turn).
+All edges get the same weight since our simplified model treats each road as having the same cost (one turn).

 ```